Fast Data-driven Greedy Sensor Selection for Ridge Regression: Related Works

 Sensor selection by DG is very fast thanks to QR pivoting with the complexity $O(N r^2)$ in the underdetermined case $(p \le r)$.
 The computational complexity is increased to be $O(N r^2 p)$ in the overdetermined case $(p > r)$.

 Bayesian DG (BDG) \cite{yamada2021fast} is an extension of DG to sensor selection for Bayesian estimation with a correlated noise.
 Truncated SVD modes that are not taken into account in the objective function in DG sometimes cause performance deterioration.
 In BDG, measurements $x_S$ are assumed to be affected by a noise with a sample covariance matrix of the truncated SVD modes.
-The objective function evaluating an inverse volume of a confidence ellipsoid in posterior estimation in BDG is given by
+In the SVD model \eqref{eq: SVD_model}, it is assumed that $w$ is a Gaussian random vector and $\tilde{\epsilon}$ is a white Gaussian noise with the sample covariance matrix.
+An optimal estimate of $w$ different from \eqref{eq: w_hat} is found by posterior estimation under the above assumptions \cite{yamada2021fast}.
+The objective function evaluating the inverse volume of the confidence ellipsoid of the optimal estimate in BDG is given by

 where $W \in \mathbb{R}^{r \times M}$ is the data matrix of the $r$ dominant SVD modes of $X$.

 There is a similarity of the objective function between BDG and GREG.
 Since the trace is a linear operator and $W$ is constant, the reduced objective function $J_W(S)$ in GREG is equivalent to